RequirementsSummary of Overall Program Requirements & Structure*:

 Qualifying/Prospectus Exam reading list development

-After their second year exam and review, students assemble a committee whose members will advise them on research for their prospectus and preparation for their candidacy exam.
+After their second year review, students identify an advisor and assemble the other members of a committee whose members will advise them on research for their prospectus and preparation for their candidacy exam.
+The advisor will chair their prospectus exams (and, under normal circumstances, will go on to direct their dissertation once they have advanced to candidacy).

-Qualifying/Prospectus Exam, taken in the winter of 3rd year
+Qualifying/Prospectus Exam, taken prior to the end of the 3rd year

-- The chair of the exam committee solicits questions, gathers them and sends copies to all members of the committee.
-Once the chair has all the questions, s/he sends them to the student, giving him/her instructions about time and date of completion.
+- The Chair of the exam committee solicits questions, gathers them and sends copies to all members of the committee.
+Once the Chair has all the questions, s/he sends them to the student, giving him/her instructions about the time and date of completion.

-- The oral exam must take place within a week of the written exam so that the student does not get too far removed from the mind-set of the exam.
-Only when exceptional circumstances arise might the oral exam be postponed beyond this time-frame.
-The oral exam must be scheduled during the quarter (between first and last day of a given quarter; never over breaks).
-It is the task of the exam committee chair to pick up the necessary form from the GPA and have it signed by the members of the committee at the end of the exam before returning it to the GPA.
+- The oral exam must take place within a week of the written exam so that the student does not get too far removed from the mindset of the exam.
+Only when exceptional circumstances arise might the oral exam be postponed beyond this timeframe.
+The oral exam must be scheduled during the quarter (between the first and last day of a given quarter; never over breaks).
+It is the task of the exam committee Chair to pick up the necessary form from the GPA and have it signed by the members of the committee at the end of the exam before returning it to the GPA.

 The Prospectus: Definition and Guidelines

 Following the successful completion of the Qualifying/Prospectus Exam in the winter quarter, students advance to candidacy.
 In the spring quarter, each student registers for French 596 Thesis Tutorial with his/her dissertation director, to begin work on the Prospectus.
-The Prospectus must be written and defended by the end of the spring quarter.
+Students are strongly encouraged to complete and defend their prospectus by the end of the spring quarter.
+The Graduate School requires that students have an approved prospectus by the end of the fourth year of study.
+Students without an approved prospectus by that point will be placed on academic probation.

 - A statement of significance indicating the project’s anticipated contribution to scholarship.
 In what ways is it new or different from previous understandings of the topic?
 What gaps in knowledge does it seek to fill?
 In what fields or debates will it intervene and how?
 It may be useful to describe briefly the most important existing studies on the topic so as to specify the particular contribution of the projected research.